cogentcore/lab/plot/README.md

 The `plot` package generates 2D plots of data using the Cogent Core `paint` rendering system.
 The `plotcore` sub-package has Cogent Core Widgets that can be used in applications.
 * `Plot` is just a wrapper around a `plot.Plot`, for code-generated plots.
-* `PlotEditor` is an interactive plot viewer that supports selection of which data to plot, and GUI configuration of plot parameters.
+* `Editor` is an interactive plot viewer that supports selection of which data to plot, and GUI configuration of plot parameters.

 `plot` is designed to work in two potentially-conflicting ways:
 * Code-based creation of a specific plot with specific data.
-* GUI-based configuration of plots based on a `tensor.Table` of data columns (via `PlotEditor`).
+* GUI-based configuration of plots based on a `tensor.Table` of data columns (via `Editor`).

 The GUI constraint requires a more systematic, factorial organization of the space of possible plot data and how it is organized to create a plot, so that it can be configured with a relatively simple set of GUI settings.
 The overall logic is as follows: